How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 Weeks 1–2

-Lose 1–2 kg, mostly water weight.
+Lose 1–2 kg, mostly water weight from reduced refined carbs.
 Encouraging but not yet real fat loss.
+Sleep and stress changes begin resetting hormones.

 Weeks 3–8